simvue-io/docs/docs/python-client/getting-started.md

 B[Filesystem] --> C[Simvue sender];
 C --> D[Simvue server];
 ```
 A single `simvue_sender` can be used for any number of running tasks being monitored by Simvue.
+Note that in offline mode metrics and
+events will not quite be real time (there will be a delay of up to a minute or so), as we send data to Simvue as a cron running
+every minute.
+A cron is recommended rather than having a continuously running process because HPC login nodes sometimes have
+restrictions on the maximum run time of processes, e.g. 5 minutes.

 ### Setup